facelessuser/pymdown-extensions/docs/extensions/superfences.md

 All features can be turned on or off.

-SuperFences relies on the [CodeHilite](https://pythonhosted.org/Markdown/extensions/code_hilite.html) extension for syntax highlighting, so CodeHilite is expected to be installed and configured if syntax highlighting is desired.
+SuperFences relies on the [CodeHilite][codehilite] extension for syntax highlighting, so CodeHilite is expected to be installed and configured if syntax highlighting is desired.
 If CodeHilite is not configured or installed, SuperFences will just escape in such a way that a JavaScript highlighter *could* be used.

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!